Trump: ‘Most People’ Would Commit Treason Like My Son If Given The Opportunity (VIDEO)

 According to Donald Trump, this is perfectly normal.
 You or I, he says, would have made the decision to knowingly collude with a hostile foreign government for personal gain.

 “I think from a practical standpoint, most people would have taken that meeting.
-It’s called opposition research or even research into your opponent,” Trump told reporters at a press conference in Moscow Thursday.
+It’s called opposition research or even research into your opponent,” Trump told reporters at a press conference in Paris Thursday.

 The New York Times reports that this is not standard, and that the only parallel in U.S. history involves Richard Nixon: